joppevos/artistic-style-transfer/README.md

 Contains a modified version of the original artistic transfer.

-Flow files are calculated by OpenCV for a massive speed up from the original.
+.flow files are calculated with OpenCV for a massive speed up over the original.

-Will contain a docker image for easy deployment
+#### install ubuntu 18.04

+install nvidia drivers

+install docker

 #### sources